phosfuldev/phos_website/resources.md

 Uplift Gaza: [Instagram](https://www.instagram.com/uplift.gaza) - new funds each week
 Nillumbik4Palestine: [Instagram](https://www.instagram.com/nillumbik4palestine)

-[mohamedchamas_](https://www.instagram.com/mohamedchamas_) - they have a list of fundraisers and a group chat to "adopt" families
+[mohamedchamas_](https://www.instagram.com/mohamedchamas_) - they have a list of fundraisers and a group chat to "adopt" families and discuss fundraising

 [carladrawz](https://www.instagram.com/carladrawz) - can make graphic and boost sometimes
 [the.gauntlets](https://www.instagram.com/the.gauntlets) - makes comics to boost